 Health insurance status quo

-Wrong decisions in the health examination when changing or taking out health insurance can have far-reaching consequences.
-Based on the medical history, the risk of an illness is estimated and the corresponding premium amount is calculated, or private health insurers may refuse to accept an application .
-Applications may be falsely rejected or accepted.
-Can automated data processing by AI-supported systems simplify decision-making bases, reduce sources of error and relieve all parties involved?
+Wrong decisions in the health check when changing or taking out health insurance can have far-reaching consequences.
+The risk of illness is estimated on the basis of the medical history and the corresponding premium amount is calculated, or private health insurance companies can refuse to accept an application .
+Applications can be erroneously rejected or accepted.
+Can automated data processing by AI-supported systems Simplify the basis for decision-making, reduce sources of error and relieve the burden on everyone involved?

 Information from documents is usually processed manually.
-The increasing competition in the insurance industry is causing a wave of digitalization.
-Rule-based procedures such as OCR and RPA robots offer only small digitization advantages in automated data processing .
-Increasingly, learning systems using artificial intelligence are helping people to make decisions and to manually process and extract data from documents such as preliminary risk enquiries for occupational disability insurance .
+Increasing competition in the insurance industry is leading to a Digitization wave.
+Rule-based procedures such as OCR and RPA Robots only offer small digitalization advantages in automated data processing .
+Learning systems are increasingly providing support with the help of artificial intelligence people in decision-making and manual data processing, and Data extraction from documents such as advance risk inquiries for occupational disability insurance.
+Various use cases exist:

 AI cannot and should not completely replace human cognitive processes.
 But AI can support and relieve human beings.
 Artificially intelligent systems make it easier for the person in charge to examine critical cases.
 Thus, AI enables exact evaluation and individual health checks.

-There are already solution models for this: Intelligent algorithms that combine deep learning-based image processing and natural language processing .
-They know how to not only structure unstructured information, but also to understand and logically link the contents of texts.
-With the help of trained data sets, the cognitive systems learn and the AI continuously improves.
+There are already solution models for this: Intelligent algorithms that combine Deep Learning-based image processing and Natural Language Processing .
+They not only understand how to structure unstructured information, but also how to understand and logically link the content of texts.
+Based on trained data sets, the cognitive systems learn and the AI continues to improve.

 The problem can be illustrated using the example of the occupational disability risk pre-enquiry: Automatically processed data can make it easier to identify people with pre-existing conditions in prior risk inquiries.
 In health insurance, AI enables the pre-filtering of illnesses that could lead to an exclusion.
 If the BU applicant has an "asthma spray", it is assumed that he belongs to the risk group "asthma".
 However, if this patient only has the spray for emergencies and does not use it regularly, an exclusion from the BU insurance would still occur, even though the patient does not clearly belong to a risk group.
 In general, in Germany up to 25% of all prior risk inquiries with pre-existing conditions are either rejected or only conditionally accepted due to exclusions and surcharges .
 Approximately 75% of all BU inquiries with pre-existing conditions are accepted without aggravation.
 AI can recognize this information from the BI request and structure the relevant information for further examination by humans.